SIGN: Safety-Aware Image-Goal Navigation for Autonomous Drones via Reinforcement Learning: Discussions and Conclusions

 \section{Discussions and Conclusions}

-In this work, we present SIGN, a novel end-to-end reinforcement learning framework for ImageNav tasks on drones, demonstrating successful sim-to-real transfer.
+In this work, we present SIGN, a novel end-to-end RL framework for ImageNav tasks on drones, demonstrating successful sim-to-real transfer.
 By integrating a visual navigation policy with a safety module, SIGN enables image-goal navigation with reliable collision avoidance.
-The navigation performance is thoroughly evaluated on three widely used Habitat benchmarks, while the safety module is extensively tested in the Gazebo simulator, which closely approximates real-world flight conditions.
+The navigation performance is thoroughly evaluated on three Habitat benchmarks, while the safety module is extensively tested in the Gazebo simulator.
 Overall, SIGN provides a practical and effective solution for deploying ImageNav on drones.

 Our real-world experiments reveal potential failure cases in maze-like environments with visually similar features.
 When the target image has never been observed, the navigation policy may become stuck in loops, repeatedly exploring the same region without progress.
-Additionally, due to payload and onboard computational limitations, model inference was not performed onboard in these experiments.
-In the future, we plan to deploy the algorithms on an NVIDIA Orin platform, enabling planning frequencies of up to 180 Hz during testing.
+In future work, we plan to deploy SIGN onboard the Jetson Orin NX platform with a RealSense camera.
+In preliminary tests, SIGN took 1.1 GB of GPU memory and the inference frequency reached 30 Hz when VIO was running simultaneously.
+The CPU utilization was about 35\% and the power consumption was 12W.